Creating a Good Bedtime Routine

+Consistency is everything.
 Have a fairly firm bedtime and a predictable order of events.
 Make sure the ritual takes place in your child's own room or sleeping area.

+Keep it simple.
 Keep your bedtime routine basic so it can be followed even when you are away from home.
 You can include a warm bath, a bedtime story or a song, being tucked in, and a kiss goodnight.

+Turn out the lights.
 This helps your child distinguish the difference between day and night.
 If he wakes up and it's dark, then it's still "night time."

+Be flexible.
 If your child is sick and wants an extra story you can bend the rules a little — just try not to dismantle the routine entirely.